Strasmore Research

 AND sip_timestamp >= toDateTime64('2026-06-01 00:00:00', 9) AND sip_timestamp < toDateTime64('2026-07-01 00:00:00', 9)

-35.17 million prints at a median of 8 shares — and 91.7% odd lots, one of the most retail-sliced tapes we have measured (NVDA's June ran materially lower; its deep-dive has the twin panel).
-At a four-digit share price, a "round lot" is serious money, so small prints dominate by construction — the fractional share of prints (9.04%) points the same direction.
-The quote half: 19.64 million NBBO updates, 99.86% clean two-sided, 16963 momentarily crossed, 78 one-sided or empty — disclosed, not dropped.
+35.17 million prints at a median of 8 shares, and 91.7% odd lots, one of the most retail-sliced tapes we have measured (NVDA's June ran materially lower; its deep-dive has the twin panel).
+At a four-digit share price a "round lot" is serious money, so small prints dominate by construction; fractional prints (9.04%) point the same way.
+The quote half: 19.64 million NBBO updates, 99.86% clean two-sided, 16963 crossed, 78 one-sided or empty, disclosed, not dropped.

 The spread during a repricing

-A stock that near-triples in a quarter poses the spread question differently: did the market keep quoting it tightly while its price found a new level?
+A stock that near-triples in a quarter poses the spread question differently: was it still quoted tightly while the price found a new level?

 QueryThe spread by session: regular-hours median in cents and basis points